 The Stock is estimated to be in a healthy state and exploited sustainably.
-Stock biomass has been above $B{trigger}$ throughout the history of the fishery.
-The probability that the biomass at the end of 2018 is below $B{trigger}$ is less than 1%.
-Fishing mortality is likely to have remained below F{msy} .
-In 2018 there is a less than 1% risk of fishing mortality exceeding F{lim} .
+Stock biomass has been above Btrigger throughout the history of the fishery.
+The probability that the biomass at the end of 2019 is below Btrigger is less than 1%.
+Fishing mortality is likely to have remained below $F{msy}$ .
+In 2019 there is a less than 2% risk of fishing mortality exceeding $F{lim}$ .

-The mode of the estimated distribution of the maximum annual production surplus, available to the fishery (MSY) was at 100,000 tonnes.
-Catch options up to 120 kt for 2019 have low risks of exceeding F{msy} (<21%), Flim (<10%), and of going below Btrigger (<4%) by the end of 2019.
-At a higher risk tolerance larger yield may be achieved.
+The mode of the estimated distribution of the maximum annual production surplus, available to the fishery (MSY) was at 110,000 tonnes.
+Catch options up to 150 kt (Fmsy mode) for 2020 have low risks of exceeding $F{msy}$ (<16%), Flim (<5%), and of going below Btrigger (<1%) by the end of 2020.

-The results and conclusions of this year's assessment are consistent with those of previous years when the same assessment framework was used (i.e. since 2006).
-A benchmark assessment is planned for 2020.
+The results and conclusions of this year's assessment are consistent with those of previous years when the same assessment framework was used (i.e. since 2006), however, slightly more optimistic than the 2018 assessment.
+A benchmark assessment workshop is planned for 2020/21.